-The Alberta maternity leave is available to all pregnant employees (part-time, full-time, permanent, or fixed term) as long as their workplace is covered by the Alberta Employment Standards Code.
+Maternity leave in Alberta is available to all pregnant employees (part-time, full-time, permanent, or fixed-term) as long as their workplace is covered by the Alberta Employment Standards Code.

 A pregnant employee is eligible for maternity or parental leave if they’ve been employed at least 90 days with the same employer.
 If your pregnant employee has worked for you for less than 90 days, you can still grant them maternity leave.
 But you aren’t obligated to do so under the Alberta Employment Standards Code.

-What is the length of Alberta maternity leave?
+What is the length of maternity leave in Alberta?

 Pregnant employees are entitled to 16 consecutive weeks of unpaid maternity leave.
 The earliest your employee can start the leave is within the 13 weeks leading up to the expected due date.
 The leave can be taken no later than the date of birth.